Study Away

 Mixed Method offering in Summer 2022

-During the Summer 2022 semester, Dr. Gaines led a class of 7 undergraduate students and one graduate student assistant to New Orleans, Louisiana.
-Simultaneously, Dr. Gaines had 1 student learning online, and experiencing all of the site visits virtually.
-Every tour, museum, and site visit that my in-person students experienced, was video recorded and placed on Canvas for my online student to engage with.
-See pictures of our travels below.
+During the Summer 2022 semester, Dr. Gaines led a class of seven undergraduate students and one graduate student assistant to New Orleans, Louisiana.
+Simultaneously, Dr. Gaines had one student learning online and experiencing all of the site visits virtually.
+Please take a look at the pictures of the travels below.

 New Orleans Study Away